Configure role-based access control

 Chris, the ADC group head, is the super administrator of Citrix ADM in his organization.
 He creates three administrator roles: security administrator, application administrator, and network administrator.

-- David, the security admin, must have complete access for SSL Certificate management and monitoring but should have read-only access for system administration operations.
+- David, the security admin, must have complete access for SSL Certificate management and monitoring but must have read-only access for system administration operations.

 - Steve, an application admin, needs access to only specific applications and only specific configuration templates.